By category:

 The heads then repeat the figure, starting from opposite place, all ending home.
 So Tom's sequence would be: Break, Figure twice for Heads, Break, Figure twice for Sides, Break.

-* This is a dance with no mention of gender, so you can call it positionally and indeed I did in my Positional calling for American Squares workshop at Chippenham, but in that case don't say “wrong way” because that may confuse people who regularly switch roles and may not remember which is the “right” way.
+* This is a dance with no mention of gender, so you can call it positionally and indeed I did in my Positional American Squares workshop at Chippenham, but in that case don't say “wrong way” because that may confuse people who regularly switch roles and may not remember which is the “right” way.
 I would just emphasise “grand chain this way” to reassure the doubters.

 Tom used to call MWSD so he throws in a left square through